longhorn/website/content/docs/1.0.0/deploy/accessing-the-ui/longhorn-ingress.md

 ## Additional Steps for AWS EKS Kubernetes Clusters

-You will need to create an ELB (Elastic Load Balancer) to expose the NGINX Ingress controller to the Internet.
+You will need to create an ELB (Elastic Load Balancer) to expose the nginx Ingress controller to the Internet.
 Additional costs may apply.

-1. Create pre-requisite resources according to the [NGINX Ingress Controller documentation.](https://kubernetes.github.io/ingress-nginx/deploy/#prerequisite-generic-deployment-command)
+1. Create pre-requisite resources according to the [nginx ingress controller documentation.](https://kubernetes.github.io/ingress-nginx/deploy/#prerequisite-generic-deployment-command)

 2. Create an ELB by following [these steps.](https://kubernetes.github.io/ingress-nginx/deploy/#aws)